the-teachingRSE-project/competencies/competencies.md

 #### HPC Certification Forum

-The HPC Certification Forum [@HPCCF] is working towards providing a certification process for High Performance Computing skills.
+The High-performance Computing (HPC) Certification Forum [@HPCCF] is working towards providing a certification process for High Performance Computing skills.
 As part of this process, the group is developing a Competence Standard [@HPCCFCompetencies] and an associated skill tree that provides a classification of HPC competencies.